 “Creating Products that Customers Love” strikes us as highly poignant, as much of the world heads toward a holiday season with much gift-giving.

 Roman Pickler’s book, “Agile Product Management with Scrum” provides the single best book, barely over 100 pages, to understand the role of Product Owner.
-Some claim it remains one of the seven must-read books about the Agile mindset.
-With a foreword by Jeff Sutherland, and included within the set of Mike Cohn’s signature books, take two to three hours and give it a quick read.
-It does presume some previous familiarity with the Agile Scrum framework.
+Some even claim it remains one of the seven must-read books about the Agile mindset.
+Therefore, with a foreword by Jeff Sutherland, and included within the set of Mike Cohn’s signature books, take two to three hours and give it a quick read.
+However, it does presume some previous familiarity with the Agile Scrum framework.

 Product Owner Role